Ngatiah/Django-Google-Sign-In-Signup-Integration-/readme.md

 # Google Login & Signup with Django

-This tutorial will teach you all you need to know to get started with authenticating your users with google.
-This tutorial does assume you have your project setup already
+All you need to know to get started with authenticating your users with google,assuming you have your project setup already

 ## Getting Started